 - Subcontractor forums and briefing sessions are carried out to raise awareness of hot topics, including modern slavery.
 These sessions allow us to work with our key suppliers to drive improvements in processes and procedures on site relating to worker conditions and treatment.

 - Tender processes are carried out when appointing key suppliers of goods and services to the group to ensure that we are engaging with ethical and suitable contractors.

 - Key suppliers are audited in line with our internal due diligence assessments including health, safety, supply chain management and employee terms and conditions.
 The audit specifically reviews processes in place to minimise the risk of slavery within their own business and those of their supply chain.

 All of our current employees have completed an e-learning course on modern slavery to ensure that they are aware of the risks, know how to identify the signs and what to do if they suspect a risk on their sites.
 This training includes familiarisation with the associated polices.
 All new employees are required to undertake the same training as part of our induction process.

 We continue to provide information on all our sites in the form of the GLAA Workers Rights leaflets to ensure that our supplier’s operatives are aware of their basic employment rights and what they need to do if they are concerned about their own situation or that of someone they work with.

 MODERN SLAVERY RESPONSE PLAN

-Styles&Wood has in place a Modern Slavery response plan which details the steps and measures that the company will take in the event of discovering evidence of Modern Slavery within its supply chain.
+We have reviewed the Modern Slavery Response Plan, which remains appropriate given the nature and size of our business.
+This details the steps and measures that the company will take in the event of discovering evidence of modern slavery within its supply chain.
 The plan details how we will:

 • Determine the appropriate enforcement body or victim support organisation to contact